Gozala/substrate/Readme.md

 (define greeting "Hello"name"!")
 ```

-> ℹ️ When text fragments have no spaces between them they are interpreted as concatination
+> ℹ️ When text fragments have no spaces between them they are interpreted as concatenation

-You can use interpolation syntax to concatinate two text bindings as well by joining them with empty string literal `""`
+You can use interpolation syntax to concatenate two text bindings as well by joining them with empty string literal `""`

 ```clojure
 (define greet "Hello")